This post may contain affiliate links indicated with a *. Read the full disclosure here

-Learn how to make a no-slip hand towel that doesn’t come off of the rod!
+Learn how to sew a hanging dish towels that can’t be pulled off.
 It’s perfect if you have kids or pets, and it makes a great gift!

-I love my kids, but they just won’t hang the hand towels back up.
+I love my kids, but they just won’t hang the dish towels back up.
 They pull it off and leave it on the counter or floor.
-And my baby constantly pulls my kitchen towel off my oven.
+My baby and dog constantly pull my kitchen towel off my oven.

 These are super quick to make, and you can make three from one yard of fabric!
 They would make the perfect, quick sew gifts!
 I would love receiving one of these as a gift!